 We provide an integrated approach to fit the varying needs of people living with visual impairment.

-Home visits are crucial moments of connection for our Service Users because they are often homebound and experiencing physical isolation.
-On these visits, our dedicated and caring team of Sight Support Workers, provide emotional support and practical help.
+Home visits and regular calls are crucial moments of connection for our Service Users because they are often homebound and experiencing physical isolation.
+Our dedicated and caring team of Sight Support Workers, provide emotional support and practical help during their calls and visits to Service Users.

-Each visit is focussed on the needs of the individual we are supporting.
+Each contact we provide is focussed on the needs of the individual we are supporting.

 Social isolation is one of the biggest hurdles in the lives of Londoners living with a visual impairment.